Federal probation and supervised release in the United States: Internet restrictions

-The United States Court of Appeals for the Third Circuit approved a decade-long Internet ban for sex offender.
+The United States Court of Appeals for the Third Circuit approved a decade-long Internet ban for a sex offender.
 However, a lifetime ban on Internet use was struck down by that circuit.
 In a case involving a counterfeiter who employed scanner, computer, and printer to counterfeit currency but did not utilize any other devices, and in no way involved or relied upon the internet, electronic bulletin boards, or other networks, the Ninth Circuit struck down a condition that stated, "The defendant shall use only those computers and computer-related devices, screen user names, passwords, email accounts, and internet service providers (ISPs), as approved by the Probation Officer ...
 All computers, computer-related devices, and their peripheral equipment, used by the defendant, shall be subject to search and seizure and the installation of search and/or monitoring software and/or hardware, including unannounced seizure for the purpose of search."